 Many companies are engaged in the search for and the acquisition of mineral interests, including royalties and other interests, and there is a limited supply of desirable mineral interests.
 The mineral exploration and mining businesses are competitive in all phases.
 Many companies are engaged in the acquisition of mineral interests, including large, established companies with substantial financial resources, operational capabilities and long earnings records.
 Furthermore, the operators of the underlying projects may seek to acquire or repurchase royalty or other interests that the Company is also seeking to acquire.
 The Company may be at a competitive disadvantage in acquiring those interests, whether by way of royalty or other form of investment, as competitors may have greater financial resources and technical staffs.
 There can be no assurance that the Company will be able to compete successfully against other companies in acquiring new royalties or other interests.
-In addition, the Company may be unable to acquire royalties or other interests at acceptable valuations which may result in a material adverse effect on the Company's earnings, results of operations and financial condition and the trading price of its securities.
+In addition, the Company may be unable to acquire royalties or other interests at acceptable valuations.